stefro/laravel-lang-country/README.md

 **Thats all!**

 ## What will it do?
 For each user or guest it will create a four character `lang_country` code.
 For guests it will try to make a perfect match based on the browser settings.
-For users, it will load last used `lang_country`, because we will store it in the DB.
+For users, it will load the last used `lang_country`, because we will store it in the DB.

 **There will ALWAYS be set three sessions:**